-It’s naive to think that it’s profitable business to buy an expensive bike, run it for a few seasons until it pays itself back, and then sell it for pennies.
-You have to take care of the bike in order for it to keep its value for reselling purposes.
+It’s naive to think that it would be viable to buy an expensive bike, run it for a few seasons until it pays itself back, and then sell it for pennies.
+You have to take care of the bike for it to keep its value for reselling purposes.

 How to decide on what to buy?

 For the average Joe, the bike itself might last for years, maybe even a lifetime.
-In Roll Outdoors’ case a bike’s lifecycle is only one year.
-Currently Roll Outdoor has a fleet of a few dozen bikes, and it has pretty much steadily grown over the course of four years.
+In Roll Outdoors’ case, a bike’s lifecycle is only one year.
+Currently, Roll Outdoor has a fleet of a few dozen bikes, and it has steadily grown over four years.
 In the next few years, however, they’re planning on exponentially growing their inventory as they are also opening new locations.
-Because of the short lifespan of the bikes (for rental purposes), the purchase decision criteria is also different, and there’s a lot to consider.
+Because of the short lifespan of the bikes (for rental purposes), the purchase decision criteria are also different, and there’s a lot to consider.

 How to ensure that you get your money’s worth?

 A rental shop’s main source of revenue is the equipment, meaning if something happens to it, the shop loses money.
-While there is a possibility to insure the equipment in case of theft, for example, there’s really no other official ways to make sure your business doesn’t lose money in case something happens.
-This means the shop is taking the risk of losing money.
+While there is a possibility to insure the equipment in case of theft, for example, there’s really no alternative way of replacing your main source of income in case something happens.

 Doing the math

-Once you have everything else settled, it's time to calculate the costs.
-Unless you have very deep pockets or an external investor, you will most likely have to turn to the banks and ask if they believe in your business plan to loan you the money to get started.
+Once you have everything else settled, it's time to pay attention to the financials.
+Unless you have very deep pockets or you have an external investor backing you up, you will most likely have to turn to the banks and ask if they can loan you the money to get started.

 Running any form of business without any sort of online presence seems impossible in the modern world.
-Having a website and some social media channels is essential when it comes to reaching potential customers and turning them into recurring, buying customers.
+A website and some social media channels are essential for reaching potential customers and turning them into recurring, buying customers.

 The ability to rent and pay in advance has been a new addition to Roll Outdoors, and they believe that ecommerce is the right way to go — especially since nowadays people are so used to the convenience of paying in advance using whatever device they want.

-In order to know what kind of systems or tools you need, you need to understand the differences between just an online booking system and rental software.
+To know what kind of systems or tools you need, you must understand the differences between just an online booking system and rental software.

-Furthermore, don't downplay the role of a user friendly website.
-Your website will have a direct impact into your company's reputation, reliability, and essentially sales.
+Furthermore, don't downplay the role of the user experience.
+Your website will directly impact your company's reputation, reliability, and sales.

 Next, we will go walk you through the processes of managing the day-to-day of your bike rental business.